Regions under lockdown

 It is currently not possible to ship to a DHL ServicePoint.
 Always check in advance if your consignee in Spain is open and will be able to receive the goods.
 Tip: Include the phone number of your business consignee for local contact.
 We make two delivery attempts to consumers.
 After the second attempt the parcel can be collected within ten days, otherwise it will be returned.

 Here, the business receiver signs on a piece of paper.
 The courier then takes a picture of it.
 When delivering to consumers, we ask for the addressee's name and take a picture of the house as proof of delivery.
 Due to a significant growth in parcel shipments and traffic jams at the Eurotunnel, delivery can be delayed by a day.
 In order to offer the best possible service, we have extended our delivery window until 8pm and are delivering every weekend.

-Schools, smaller stores, and restaurants are closed.
+Schools and restaurants are closed.
 Smaller stores are now open again.
 Our courier signs for the parcels delivered to consumers.
 Due to traffic jams at the Eurotunnel, delivery can be delayed by a day.
 If your business recipient is closed due to the coronavirus, we will try to deliver your shipment again.
 After the second attempt your shipment will be returned.

 Schools, restaurants, and non-essential stores are closed.
 Due to border controls and increased volumes, shipments can be delayed.
 The driver signs for receipt in the presence of the receiver.